 When planning your cooking lessons, correspond as much as you need to with your host prior to arriving to find out the type of classes they offer, type of dishes you’ll be making, if they can accommodate dietary restrictions.
-Tuscany may be a region where time has forgotten, but these hosts have embraced technology and boast fruitful websites.
-And think of these hosts as not just culinary instructors, but also as a guide to bringing you bliss along your journeys in their homeland.
+Tuscany may be a region time has forgotten, but these hosts have embraced technology and boast fruitful websites.
+And think of these hosts as not just culinary instructors, but also as guides to bringing you bliss in their homeland.
 They can and will warmly recommend how to optimize your time in their town and region.

 Think about how authentic of an experience you want this to be: do you just want to cook?
 Are you able to go grocery shopping with the host?
 Can you pick the herbs and vegetables in their garden?
-Staying with a “local” gives you a genuine and authoritative escapade; whereas an expat may try to Americanize or bastardize your culinary adventure.
+A tip: staying with a local gives you a genuine and authoritative escapade, whereas an expat may try to Americanize your culinary adventure.

 Hands-on cooking wasn’t part of my childhood.
 My father, who was only home for dinner on the weekends, would rather go out to the same two restaurants week after week.
 My mother, whose father was a chef, did what she could in the kitchen.

-As part of a 17-day trip to Italy for a wedding, my wife Theresa and I planned two weeks to explore small towns in Tuscany, only staying at agriturismi, the original Italian bed and breakfasts.
+As part of a trip to Italy, Theresa and I planned two weeks to explore small towns in Tuscany, only staying at agriturismi, the original Italian bed and breakfasts.
 Agriturismi are independent farms that owners use partially for accommodation purposes.
-They’re scattered throughout the region and the country, like Walmarts, but with a lot less signage and fluorescent light.
-The former wine director of Del Posto in New York recommended one in Castiglione d’Orcia — a hamlet of a province of Siena, located about 56 miles southeast of Florence — called Agriturismo Aiole.
+They’re scattered throughout the region and the country.
+The then wine director of Del Posto, in New York, recommended one in Castiglione d’Orcia — a hamlet of a province of Siena, located about 56 miles southeast of Florence — called Agriturismo Aiole.
 We signed up for private cooking lessons with the proprietress, Noella.